-According to Varsonofiya’s own account, he congratulated the abbot on being selected to his new position, and gifted him a holy cross.
-To mark the occasion, the church released several photographs of the meeting, including one picture revealing part of what appears to be Varsonofiya’s very expensive wristwatch.
+According to Varsonofiy’s own account, he congratulated the abbot on being selected to his new position, and gifted him a holy cross.
+To mark the occasion, the church released several photographs of the meeting, including one picture revealing part of what appears to be Varsonofiy’s very expensive wristwatch.

 Rolex introduced its Cosmograph Daytona series in 1963, designed specially to “meet the demands of professional racers.”
 A watchmaker in St. Petersburg reportedly told the Fontanka news agency that a Rolex Daytona 116509 could likely be purchased on Russia’s black market for about 25,000 euros.

-The press office for St. Petersburg’s archdiocese says Varsonofiya is still in Greece, telling reporters that clarification about his wristwatch will have to wait until he’s back in Russia.
+The press office for St. Petersburg’s archdiocese says Varsonofiy is still in Greece, telling reporters that clarification about his wristwatch will have to wait until he’s back in Russia.